awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 You can create preconfigured virtual private servers \(instances\) that include everything to easily deploy and manage your application, or create databases for which the security and health of the underlying infrastructure and operating system is managed by Lightsail\.
 Lightsail is best suited to projects that require a few dozen instances or less, and developers who prefer a simple management interface\.
 Common use cases for Lightsail include running websites, web applications, business software, blogs, e\-commerce sites, and more\.
 As your project grows, you can use load balancers and attached block storage with your instance to increase redundancy and uptime and access dozens of other AWS services to add new capabilities\.

 **Does Lightsail offer an API?**
 Yes\.
-Everything you do in the Lightsail console is backed by a publically available API\.
-Learn how to install and use the Lightsail [CLI](https://docs.aws.amazon.com/cli/latest/reference/lightsail/index.html) and [API](http://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/Welcome.html)\.
+Everything you do in the Lightsail console is backed by a publicly available API\.
+Learn how to install and use the Lightsail\.[CLI](https://docs.aws.amazon.com/cli/latest/reference/lightsail/index.html) and [API](http://docs.aws.amazon.com/lightsail/2016-11-28/api-reference/Welcome.html)\.

 **How do I sign up for Lightsail?**
 To start using Lightsail, choose [Get Started](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?client=lightsail) and log in\.
 You use your Amazon Web Services account to access Lightsail; if you don't already have one, you'll be prompted to create one\.